-After reading the title of this post, you might feel a sense of agreeance or a sense of complete and utter rage.
+After reading the title of this post, you might feel a sense of agreeance or a sense of complete and utter rage and an urge to sell your MacBook.
 In this rage you start to type:

 “Apple is a mockery to computing!
 Their technology is rahh, rahh, rahh!”
 But let me stop you there.

 Story at glance:

 What makes apple better: user friendliness and sleek design to say the least.
 Apple devices hold the best value over time due to their usability.

 Mobile developers prefer Apple.
 Apple offers better platform and support.
 Also apps look better on Appel devices.
 Apple software use is very intuitive.
 Whether used on laptops, phones or tablets, it's super easy for new users to get started.

 Apple devices cost premium compared to most competitors.
 Are they worth more money and why explained.

 Apple buys back their used and broken devices just to keep the customers offering them new models and keeping the fan base engaged.